Ioana-P/Named_Entity_Recog_project/README.md

 |	I-per | 	I-per	cheney
 |	O | 	O | 	. |

+1. The in-word (or in-sentence features), such as whether it's a nouns/adjective/verb/etc.., what its last 3 letters are, what POS (part-of-sentence) the word before was, and so on.

+2. The **transitional weights** between different NEs, i.e. if the model's just seen the start of a organisational entity, how likely is it a that the next chunk will the inside of an organisational entity (we know that the model gives this transition a weight of 3.757, which is comparatively high).

+So, when the model considered 'vice' to be the inside chunk of an organisational entity, it takes that into account first, then uses the other features about the word 'Vice' to decide that it's more likely to be be an I-org than a B-per.
+The model also then has to compare this to the calculated probability that 'Vice' is a 'B-per' and goes with whichever is higher.

 This final example is a partial misclassification of the named entity of the "Interim Prime Minister Ali Mohamed Gedi".
 Notice that the model managed to determine almost all of the NE correctly, except for "interim", mistaking that for an artefact.
-This would have naturally been counted as a misclassification, but, all things considered, if you were reading a text highlighted automatically and it was only "interim" absent from the highlighted `B-per` text, you'd probably gloss over that mistake.

 |  True |	Pred |	Word |
 |:-------|:--------|:------|